Morgan-Leblanc/ReactNative_TrackerGPSWithMONGO/README.md

 The file_mocklocation simulates the movement of a user.

-If you want to test the application yourself commented on the import in "TrackCreateScreen".
+If you want to test the application yourself commented on the import in "TrackCreateScreen.js".

 Enjoy